Luv(Sic) Hexalogy

-Luv(Sic) Hexalogy is an album collaboration created and finalized posthumously by the Japanese producer Nujabes (Seba Jun), who died before the completion of the album, and Japanese American hip hop artist Shing02 (Shingo Annen).
-It is a jazz hip hop album (hexalogy), that incorporates latin jazz/soul samples and drum beats to create the instrumentals.
+Luv(sic) Hexalogy is an album collaboration created and finalized posthumously by the Japanese producer Nujabes and Japanese hip hop artist Shing02.
+It is a jazz hip hop album that incorporates latin jazz/soul samples and drum beats to create the instrumentals.
 The scratching was performed by various DJs and the vocals/lyrics were created by Shing02.

 Background

-Luv(Sic)'s title is a purposely misspelled play on words, with the Latin 'sic' referring to a misspelled quote.
-A journal entry by Shing02, from the notebook accompanying the Luv(Sic) Hexalogy release:
+Luv(sic)'s title is a purposely misspelled play on words, with the Latin 'sic' referring to a misspelled quote.
+A journal entry by Shing02, from the notebook accompanying the Luv(sic) Hexalogy release:

 From 2001 and until the death of Nujabes in 2010, parts 1—3 had already been released in his other studio albums, but after Seba died unexpectedly, there was public uncertainty around whether the series could be finalized.
 The instrumentals of Parts 4 and 5 had already been completed before his death, and were released shortly after the news was released of his passing.
 Part 6 was released on February 26, 2013, on the third anniversary of Seba's death.
 According to Shing02's official statement on Facebook, the instrumental track for what would become Part 6 was found on Nujabes' phone a few weeks after his death.

-There are six individual vinyl pressings of each Luv(Sic) part/song; on December 9, 2015, the official CD was released by Nujabes’ record label Hydeout Productions which combines the original six Luv(Sic) songs as well as the instrumentals of the songs and remixes made by other artists such as the Australian producer Ta-ku (Regan Mathews), LASTorder, Jumpster and Uyama Hiroto.
+There are six individual vinyl pressings of each Luv(sic) part/song; on December 9, 2015, the official CD was released by Nujabes’ record label Hydeout Productions which combines the original six Luv(sic) songs as well as the instrumentals of the songs and remixes made by other artists such as the Australian producer Ta-ku (Regan Mathews), LASTorder, Jumpster and Uyama Hiroto.

-Creation of Luv(Sic)
+Creation of Luv(sic)

-Luv(Sic) Part 1
+Part 1 (2001)

-Nujabes incorporates a sample from Aki Takase's "Minerva's Owl" that Nujabes used alongside drum breaks and basslines to create the instrumental.
+Nujabes incorporates a sample from Aki Takase's "Minerva's Owl" that he used alongside drum breaks and basslines to create the instrumental.
 The intro is a vocal sample of Bill Cosby from Buck, Buck – "I told you that story to tell you this one".
 There are three verses in this song, and between each verse is a hook of Shing02 alongside a vocal sample of Richard Pryor scratched in.
 The vinyl pressing of part 1 was originally released in Japan in 2001 with the cover being a photograph by Emuse of Shing02 with a dog in Yakushima.
 Shing02's lyrics were inspired by Common's song "I Used to Love H.E.R.", which he felt had similar production.